What multiple of EBITDA should I apply to get the value of my business?

 The current economic climate in California is favorable for selling and exiting a company.
 If you’re considering selling your company, valuing it is a crucial first step.

-- The fifth and final step is to negotiate the sale price of your company.
+Negotiate the sale price of your company.

 References: